TeamMacLean/mutations_hts_noref/notes_records/daily_record/2015/05_november_2015.md

 2. Using all the fragments with causative mutation from random iterations, minimum ratio fragments to keep is being decided.

 3. From sup2 data analysis, ratio >=5 (when using 0.5 as factor to add) has removed most fragments out side the peak.
 While hasty data mostly gave (99% iterations) ratio value of 3.
 So variant frequency should factored in to the cut-off value for fragment ratios.

+## November 23rd to 27th

+1. working towards cleaning the SNP distribution code for whole genome analysis and update code for complete gem.
+Made updates to images plotting ratios arranged after SDM and comparison to position in ordered genome

+2. updated code to produce qqplots for both homozygous variants from fragments as well as the ratios of homozygous to heterozygous for the fragments.

+3.